 For all you need to stay on the road - petrol/gas, diesel, oil and an air-line - are all available here.
 The gas station has friendly helpful service and a mini-mart that sells car supplies, household goods including cooking gas bottles, snacks and beverages.
 The gas station is on River Road and is open from 7 am to 5 pm Monday to Friday; From 7 am to 1 pm on Saturday and closed on Sunday.
 Barbuda sometimes runs out of gas/petrol/diesel so make sure you fill up while you can.
 Contact Toby Beazer on 268 722-7472 or 268 562-1700 for more information.
 Gas and diesel is currently selling at around EC$16 per gallon on Barbuda.

-The ArtCafe is on Two Foot Bay road and is the home of artist, cook and writer Claire Frank.
-Claire specialises in silk painting and hand-painted t shirts but has other local crafts, postcards, maps, sea salt and other gifts.
-You can have cocktails at any time, lunch - she does one lunch dish per day - or book supper (book 24 hours in advance) if you are staying on Barbuda.
-The ArtCafe has a reputation as one of the best places to eat modern Caribbean food on Barbuda.
+The ArtCafe is on Two Foot Bay road and is the home of artist and writer Claire Frank.
+Claire specialises in silk painting and hand-painted t shirts but has other local crafts, postcards, maps, sea salt, Barbuda honey and other gifts.
+You can have a fresh ground coffee while you shop, a dish-of-the-day lunch, or book supper if you are staying on Barbuda.
 Call 268 717 4451 for more information, or book and see more about us here.

 Avonella John's shop is full of useful everyday supplies like groceries, ice cold drinks, vegetables and general provisions.
 She also makes home-made suckabubby (ice-pops) and popcorn.
 She is close to the bus stop by the airport on River Road.
 Contact Avonella on (+1268) 560-6449 or (+1268) 721-3319.